The MIG Welding Process Control Quiz.

 Answer.
 The Tri Mix is the worst choice because.__________________

-The welders will manually MIG weld 1/8 to 1/2 (3 - 12 mm) aluminum parts.
+The welders will manually MIG weld 1/8 to 1/2 (3 - 12 mm) Aluminum parts with the fore-hand technique.
 The weld shop has both pulsed MIG and regular CV MIG equipment.
 The aluminum parts are clean, however a common problem with both the pulsed MIG and spray welds is extensive black soot occurs either side of the welds.
-What simple weld parameter adjustment will instantly decrease the black soot, and why does this weld parameter adjustment work?
+What simple weld parameter adjustment would instantly decrease the black soot, and why does this weld parameter adjustment work?

 Answer.
 The MIG weld parameter adjustment is_______